Gershwin, by George!

 Maestro Cortese will lead the audience through the magical world of cinema as the Catskill Symphony Orchestra performs iconic compositions from some of the most beloved films of all time, including Harry Potter, Star Wars, Superman, Lincoln, The Cowboys, Raiders of the Lost Ark, and more!

-• Guest Conductor Candidate #1
+• Guest Conductor Candidate #1: David Rowley

-• Guest Conductor Candidate #2
+• Guest Conductor Candidate #2: Romona Wenck

-• Guest Conductor Candidate #3
+• Guest Conductor Candidate #3: Gary Kuch

 • Doug Decker